 Brand reviews are so essential to build, at the same risk to get because they can damage a business’s overall reputation.
 While a bad product review can cause a reduction in sales for that product, brand reviews can cause a dramatic loss of customers.
 Trustpilot is one of the famous platforms for submitting and finding consumer reviews.
 Each month consumers post about 1 million reviews about businesses around the globe.
 Make sure you get satisfactory reviews on the Trustpilot because it may be the first destination consumers will go to know more about your business.
 So, if you are confident enough about what you are doing in your business, feel free to create an account for free on Trustpilot.
 It is worthy to note that Trustpilot has stringent rules and restrictions about submitting reviews; thus, fake reviews are not accepted.

 We all know that it is way too easy to post a fake review on your product.
 You can post hundreds of positive reviews on your product.
 However, I would advise you to avoid fake reviews to prevent destroying trust for two reasons.
-Firstly, fake comments can be detected if one pays attention to.
+Firstly, fake comments can be detected if one pays attention to them.
 Thus it damages brand image.
 Secondly, the positive reviews you write for your products can look too good to be true.
-If customers catch you for fake comments, the best thing you wish would be losing them.
-The angry customers can rate your brand on Trustpilot or other business review platforms complaining about fraudulent.
+If customers catch you for fake comments, the best thing you wish for would be losing them.
+The angry customers can rate your brand on Trustpilot or other business review platforms complaining about fraud.

 People tend to believe in experts – ones that are knowledgeable in the specific topic.
 For that reason, it is wise to invite experts to talk about your brand or a particular product to demonstrate social proof.